 - Drink full-fat milk or shakes.

-- Use calorie-dense ingredients like cream, nut butter.
+- Use calorie-dense ingredients like cream and nut butter.

 - Get 7-8 hours of sleep daily.